kerlends/wordsoup/README.md

-#### A simple anagram finder webapp built with Django and Angular*
+#### A simple anagram finder webapp built with Django Rest Framework and React

-*in the process of learning and transitioning to React*